shiavault/shiavault-library/books/the-hidden-truth-about-karbala/1-dedication-of-the-first-edition.md

 has perpetuated the righteousness of the cause

-and innocence of Imam Husain (a.s)
+and innocence of Imam Husayn (a.s.)

 and those who were martyred with him.